 This week on the homestead there is fall foliage starting to turn yellows, oranges, and reds; black-gold compost being spread; apples and pumpkins being picked; and paper plate candy corn being hung.
 Let me explain… We wanted a fun activity for our small town’s Harvest Party.
 When we threw together the easiest, cutest garland that […]

-I’m a New England homesteader and the author of Sweet Maple: How to make maple products & bake with them.
+I’m a New England homesteader and the author of the upcoming print book Sweet Maple: How to make maple products & bake with them.
 Naturally.
-(In print this fall.)
 I’m a wife to my high school sweetheart, mom to four daughters, and ardent fan of all things maple-flavored.
 I’m blessed to live in an old farmhouse, by a mountain lake, on acres of stone walls and sugar maples.
 The floorboards creak, the barn roof sags, and the rocky land seems unforgiving.
 Yet it is perfect.
 Because here our family has started living a more sustainable life, focused on simple joys.